River City Motorcycle Challenge Rules

-*All registrations must be received no later than July 1st, 2017.
+*All registrations must be received no later than July1st, 2019.

-*All competitors will be provided lunch and dinner on Friday, breakfast and lunch on Saturday, an event t-shirt and an event challenge coin.
+*All competitors will be provided lunch on Thursday, dinner on Thursday evening (Welcome Banquet), lunch on Friday, lunch on Saturday, an event t-shirt, and an event challenge coin.

 MANDATORY COMPETITOR’S MEETING

-A meeting of all competitors will be held prior to the opening of the course on both Friday and Saturday.
+A meeting of all competitors will be held prior to the opening of the course on Thursday.

 *The scoring and the approved path of travel through the course(s) will be reviewed and demonstrated.